Eleven-am/frames/README.md

         The join button in the info page
     * When a session is created a link is copied to your clipboard anyone with access to this link can join the session
     ![](art/37.png)
     * A session spans multiple videos.
-As lon as all; parties remains connected the session allows you to actually marathon videos together.
+As long as all parties remain connected, the session allows you to actually binge-watch videos together.
     * There's no limit to the amount of people that can join a session
     ![](art/38.png)
     * Users in a session can send a ping to themselves with a maximum of 280 characters.
 Ping history isn't saved